dpezrez/gtm-attribution-cookie/README.md

 Split `[5]` by `:` to isolate the click ID type and value.

-### 6. Create the Tag

-* Go to **Tags** > New

-* Choose your custom template

-* Set trigger to **All Pages** (or Initialization, or cookie banner consent update, etc.)

-* Set your consent dependencies

-* Save and publish

 ---

 # 🤝 About Data to Value

-Built and maintained by the team at [Data to Value](https://www.datatovalue.com) — a digital analytics consultancy helping teams turn marketing and product data into actionable insights.
+Built and maintained by myself and the team at [Data to Value](https://www.datatovalue.com) — your data activation partner helping marketing teams transform your into predictable revenue growth.

-> Need help with your analytics setup or GTM implementation?
-Get in touch via [datatovalue.com](https://www.datatovalue.com).

 ---